RenRenJuan/YAS3/README.md

 3. Instructions for installing the current binaries
 4. The original readmes for wins3fs and s3fs-fuse.

-This &sect;'s header links the documentation and the link at the top of the document links support.
+This &sect;'s header links the main document at the top of which there's a link for support.

 # Repository Layout #